 NB: these pictures were taken before the Makette brake shoes were installed.

-The column which received the old coupler by screwing was levelled to the body bottom.
+The column which received the old coupling by screwing was levelled to the body bottom.
 It is drilled at ø 3 and then receives a piece of Bic cartridge more flexible which will accept the Parker screw without too much force.

 This picture clearly shows the part of the plastic chassis eliminated, as well as the various holes and tapping of the new steel sheet ballast.
 We also distinguish the brass bearings as well as the new buffers.